ABIOMED (NASDAQ:ABMD) Rating Reiterated by William Blair

-ABIOMED (NASDAQ:ABMD)‘s stock had its “buy” rating reiterated by William Blair in a research note issued on Friday, TipRanks reports.
+ABIOMED (NASDAQ:ABMD)‘s stock had its “buy” rating reissued by equities researchers at William Blair in a report released on Friday, TipRanks reports.
 William Blair also issued estimates for ABIOMED’s FY2021 earnings at $5.17 EPS.

-ABIOMED (NASDAQ:ABMD) last announced its quarterly earnings data on Thursday, August 1st.
-The medical equipment provider reported $1.00 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.99 by $0.01.
-The firm had revenue of $207.70 million during the quarter, compared to analysts’ expectations of $210.96 million.
+ABIOMED (NASDAQ:ABMD) last posted its quarterly earnings results on Thursday, August 1st.
+The medical equipment provider reported $1.00 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.99 by $0.01.
+The firm had revenue of $207.70 million during the quarter, compared to analyst estimates of $210.96 million.
 ABIOMED had a net margin of 32.35% and a return on equity of 19.84%.
-The company’s revenue for the quarter was up 15.4% compared to the same quarter last year.
-During the same period in the prior year, the company posted $1.95 earnings per share.
-Equities analysts forecast that ABIOMED will post 4.41 EPS for the current year.
+The company’s quarterly revenue was up 15.4% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted $1.95 earnings per share.
+Equities research analysts forecast that ABIOMED will post 4.41 EPS for the current fiscal year.

-In related news, Director Martin P. Sutter sold 4,664 shares of the firm’s stock in a transaction on Wednesday, May 8th.
-The shares were sold at an average price of $259.97, for a total transaction of $1,212,500.08.
-Following the completion of the transaction, the director now directly owns 192,550 shares of the company’s stock, valued at $50,057,223.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Company insiders own 3.40% of the company’s stock.
+In other ABIOMED news, Director Martin P. Sutter sold 4,664 shares of the firm’s stock in a transaction that occurred on Wednesday, May 8th.
+The shares were sold at an average price of $259.97, for a total value of $1,212,500.08.
+Following the transaction, the director now directly owns 192,550 shares of the company’s stock, valued at $50,057,223.50.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+3.40% of the stock is currently owned by company insiders.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Bremer Bank National Association bought a new position in ABIOMED during the first quarter valued at $27,000.
-Sterling Investment Advisors Ltd. lifted its position in ABIOMED by 233.3% during the first quarter.
-Sterling Investment Advisors Ltd. now owns 100 shares of the medical equipment provider’s stock valued at $29,000 after purchasing an additional 70 shares during the last quarter.
-Executive Wealth Management LLC lifted its position in ABIOMED by 100.0% during the second quarter.
-Executive Wealth Management LLC now owns 100 shares of the medical equipment provider’s stock valued at $26,000 after purchasing an additional 50 shares during the last quarter.
-Meridian Wealth Management LLC bought a new position in ABIOMED during the first quarter valued at $40,000.
-Finally, Tompkins Financial Corp bought a new position in ABIOMED during the second quarter valued at $39,000.
-87.90% of the stock is owned by institutional investors.
+Several large investors have recently modified their holdings of the stock.
+Baillie Gifford & Co. raised its holdings in shares of ABIOMED by 1.2% during the first quarter.
+Baillie Gifford & Co. now owns 1,081,431 shares of the medical equipment provider’s stock worth $308,846,000 after acquiring an additional 12,572 shares during the period.
+Amundi Pioneer Asset Management Inc. increased its stake in ABIOMED by 314.3% in the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 648,206 shares of the medical equipment provider’s stock valued at $185,120,000 after buying an additional 491,750 shares during the last quarter.
+Geode Capital Management LLC grew its position in shares of ABIOMED by 5.6% in the 4th quarter.
+Geode Capital Management LLC now owns 606,848 shares of the medical equipment provider’s stock valued at $196,924,000 after acquiring an additional 32,418 shares during the period.
+Northern Trust Corp grew its position in shares of ABIOMED by 1.4% in the 1st quarter.
+Northern Trust Corp now owns 469,550 shares of the medical equipment provider’s stock valued at $134,099,000 after acquiring an additional 6,631 shares during the period.
+Finally, Artisan Partners Limited Partnership grew its position in shares of ABIOMED by 330.0% in the 1st quarter.
+Artisan Partners Limited Partnership now owns 334,891 shares of the medical equipment provider’s stock valued at $95,642,000 after acquiring an additional 257,009 shares during the period.
+Institutional investors and hedge funds own 87.90% of the company’s stock.

 ABIOMED, Inc engages in the research, development, and sale of medical devices to assist or replace the pumping function of the failing heart.
 It also provides continuum of care to heart failure patients.
 The company offers Impella 2.5 catheter, a percutaneous micro heart pump with integrated motor and sensors for use in interventional cardiology; and Impella CP, a device used by interventional cardiologists to support patients in the cath lab and cardiac surgeons in the heart surgery suite.